The Manson murders serve as a backdrop to the film

 What’s it called?

 As reported by Deadline, the movie will be titled Once Upon A Time In Hollywood and its story “takes place in Los Angeles in 1969, at the height of hippy Hollywood”.

 When is it meant to be released?

-It’s being slated for a release on August 9, 2019.
-In relation to the Manson murders, this would be the 50th anniversary of the LaBianca murders, and one day ahead of the 50th anniversary of Sharon Tate’s murder.
+It’s set to released on August 9, 2019 – the 50th anniversary of the LaBianca murders, and one day ahead of the 50th anniversary of Sharon Tate’s murder.